TX to Ae

 R² + (X+Xp

-where Z' is the impedance which results when an initial impedance Z=R+jX is modified by the connection of a parallel reactance Xp.
+where Z' is the impedance that results when an initial impedance Z=R+jX is modified by the connection of a parallel reactance Xp.
 Notice that when the magnitude of Xp (i.e., its value regardless of sign) is infinite, then only terms in the numerator containing Xp² can survive being divided by the denominator, and the expression reduces to Z'=R+jX.
-Also, when Xp=0, i.e., when the initial impedance is shunted by a very small inductance or a very large capacitance, then Z'®0+j0.
+Also, when Xp=0, i.e., when the initial impedance is shunted by a very small inductance or a very large capacitance, then Z'→0+j0.

 Y' = G +j(B + Bp)